lrgresearch/gpaw-tools/development/inputfilekeywords.md

 parent: development
 ---
 # Input File Keywords
-There are two scripts that use input files in gpaw-tools.
-One of them is the main DFT script `gpawsolve.py`, and other is MD script `asapsolve.py`.
+Two scripts use input files in gpaw-tools.
+One of them is the main DFT script `gpawsolve.py`, and the other is the MD script `asapsolve.py`.
 You can find the keyword lists of each script below:
 * [**gpawsolve.py Keyword List**](inputfilekeywords.md#gpawsolvepy-keyword-list)
 * [**asapsolve.py Keyword List**](inputfilekeywords.md#asapsolvepy-keyword-list)